mensurm/message-api/README.md

-# Message Application
+# Message API
-Simple application connecting to redis
+REST API written in Spring boot exposing endpoints to write messages to redis

 ### Running the app
 Navigate to the root of the project